arrow drop search cross

 “There are lots of interesting pieces of artwork that look like nothing I’ve seen before.
 I enjoyed spending time looking and drawing them.”
 Dixons Unity Academy student

-We have a range of teacher-led resources you can hire to support your visit and make the most of your time in our galleries and garden.
+We have a range of teacher-led and exhibition resources you can use to support your visit and make the most of your time exploring the gallery.

-You can also book our indoor picnic area and class-size lockers for free as part of your visit.
+You can book our indoor picnic area and class-size lockers during your visit.

-We offer FREE entry to the gallery for all students visiting as part of a pre-booked learning group, plus complimentary tickets for all accompanying staff.
+We offer FREE entry to the gallery for all pre-booked learning groups.

-For teachers who would like to do a pre-visit before your planned trip, we offer a complimentary ticket to the gallery.
-Please contact learning@hepworthwakefield.org to arrange.
+For staff who would like to do a pre-visit, we offer complimentary tickets.
+To arrange, contact learning@hepworthwakefield.org.

 Artist-led workshops